About Disability Equality Scotland

 Disability Equality Scotland, on behalf of the Scottish Government, is administering the distribution of Face Covering Exemption Cards.

 The Scottish Government mandate the wearing of face coverings on transport, most indoor public places and communal areas in workplaces.
 Face coverings play a role in preventing the transmission of COVID-19.

 There are situations where some people are unable to, or it would be inappropriate for them, to wear a face covering.

-You can request a card by completing the online form on the Exemption Card Scotland website: www.exempt.scot
+You can download a card on the Face Covering Exemption Card Scotland website: www.exempt.scot

 Who else can help?